Your Discovery Data Belongs to Your Firm. Make Sure Your Platform Agrees.

 The Data Dump feature does exactly what the name implies.
 One click gives you the full JSON export of all audit data, findings, metadata, interview responses, document analysis results, scoring logic, and ROI calculations.
 A separate CSV export puts the same data into spreadsheet format for clients and stakeholders.

-This sits alongside the rest of the Deliverables Suite: AI Readiness Score and Report PDFs, DOCX exports, questionnaire exports, ROI reports, and comprehensive ZIP packages.
+This sits alongside the rest of the Deliverables Suite: AI Readiness Score and Report PDFs, DOCX exports, questionnaire exports, ROI reports, and complete ZIP packages.
 The data dump isn't a replacement for those formatted deliverables.
 It's the raw foundation underneath them.

 A consultant who knows their data is portable has negotiating strength at every renewal.
 They're choosing to stay because the platform earns it, not because leaving would cost them two years of work history.